Shin splints exercises are important for treating and preventing shin pain, specifically on the inside of the lower leg.

 Stretching is an important part of treatment, in particular, stretching the calf muscles at the back of the lower leg.
 This will also help prevent your injury recurring once training begins again.

 In some cases strengthening exercises may be beneficial but initially, stretching exercises only should be done.

 Stretches for shin splints

 In many cases the calf muscles which consist of the larger gastrocnemius muscle and the lower soleus muscle are tight.
-Regular shin splints stretching exercises below combined with sports massage can release tension in these muscles helping to cure and prevent shin splints.
+They should be stretched with your knee both bent and straight to target different muscles.